Cold Day Memory: Recording and production

-Guitarist Clint Lowery, who rejoined Sevendust in March 2008, commented, "This record personally has been one of the most difficult, but most rewarding records I've ever worked on.
+Guitarist Clint Lowery, who rejoined Sevendust in March 2008, commented: "This record personally has been one of the most difficult, but most rewarding records I've ever worked on.
 I put a lot of pressure on myself to contribute good material to the guys after being gone for last three records and that helped me focus more than I ever had."
-Added Witherspoon, "I feel this album shows new growth for the band.
+Lajon Witherspoon added: "I feel this album shows new growth for the band.
 We're very happy to have Clint back and are looking forward for everyone hearing the magic that's made when we're all together!"

+During the recording process, the band would leave the studio to perform several shows, and then return afterwards; a process that Lowery was initially against at first.

 Lyrical themes

 Rose described the writing process for the album as "a more personal experience to him", and said that due to the events that transpired in the prior year, he would sometimes have trouble coming up with words, and would often write gibberish as a temporary filler.
 While Rose would be the primary writer, all five members of the band would contribute.
 Rose focused on more distressing themes, while Witherspoon, who had just become a father, focused his lyrics on responsibility and commitment.
 The album's first single, "Unraveling", was co-written by Lowery and is about the collapse of a relationship, while "Confession" indirectly addresses Lowery quitting and returning to the band.
-On Lowery's return, Rose spoke "Since we all write, it's hard to tell exactly what each song is about, but we like to leave it up to the listeners to decide for themselves," Rose says.
-"It's funny because in the end you almost don't know what you wrote.
+On Lowery's return, Rose spoke: "Since we all write, it's hard to tell exactly what each song is about, but we like to leave it up to the listeners to decide for themselves".
+Rose says: "It's funny because in the end you almost don't know what you wrote.
 I remember telling John one time, 'Dude, that was an amazing line you wrote,' and he went, 'What are you talking about?
 You wrote that.'
 We wanted to change the template completely from what we did with our last album, 'Hope And Sorrow'.
 We were going, 'Let's bring back those other elements Clint brought in that made us what we were.'
 So we sort of made a silent agreement that we were going to let Clint run wild.
 We said we'll jump in when it's time, but if you've got an idea let's go with it."

-During the recording process, the band would leave the studio to perform several shows, and then return afterwards; a process that Lowery was initially against at first.
-Witherspoon commented it was "a tedious process."